jsun1590/portfolio-website-hugo/content/blog/ductf2025/sodium.md

     return logs
 ```

-<1> Uer-controllable logs are read from `debug.log`
+1. User-controllable logs are read from `debug.log`
-<2> User-controllable logs are formatted into `template`
+2. User-controllable logs are formatted into `template`
-<3> The template is formatted again via config!
+3. The template is formatted again via config!

 [This article](https://podalirius.net/en/articles/python-format-string-vulnerabilities/) explains the attack in more detail, but in essence, if we can control the template via a format and it is later formatted again, we can leak global variables.
-As it turns out, we can quit easily control what is presented in the logs.
+As it turns out, we can quite easily control what is presented in the logs.
 In fact, such a possibility exists in the route to read the logs itself.

 ```python
 if target.startswith("/stats"):